- Doing Business Here

 Today the FCEDA has three marketing divisions -- National, International, and Business Diversity -- that work with companies interested in starting, expanding and relocating businesses to Fairfax County.
 The FCEDA also has market intelligence, real estate services and communications divisions.

 Business growth helps Fairfax County fund public services such as a top-ranked public school system that improve the quality of life.
 Fairfax County offers a well-educated workforce, diverse real estate opportunities, access to global markets through Washington Dulles International Airport, and a business community based on technology and professional services.

 By any measure, the FCEDA has been successful in its efforts to promote Fairfax County as a business location.
 In 2007, a Time magazine columnist called Fairfax County “one of the great economic success stories of our time.”
 In 2005, Site Selection magazine named the FCEDA one of the top 10 economic development groups in North America.

 All funding for the FCEDA comes from the Fairfax County General Fund.
-In addition to its headquarters in Tysons Corner, Fairfax County's largest business district, the FCEDA has permanent offices in Los Angeles, Bangalore, Boston, London, Munich, Seoul and Tel Aviv to assist with the marketing effort and handle the increasing number of international companies interested in establishing operations on the east coast of the U.S.
+In addition to its headquarters in Tysons Corner, Fairfax County's largest business district, the FCEDA has permanent offices in Bangalore, London, Los Angeles, Berlin, Seoul and Tel Aviv to assist with the marketing effort and handle the increasing number of international companies interested in establishing operations on the east coast of the U.S.

 How can we help you start, expand or relocate your business in Fairfax County?
-Please contact us (see the big "Contact Us" button on this page) to find out how your company can be part of our dynamic community.
+Please contact us to find out how your company can be part of our dynamic community.